 Consultant-Contractor Ledger - Provides detailed information on grant-funded consultants and contractors.

 Authorized Agent Page - The AA Page must be submitted with the application, all cash requests, and Grant Subaward Modifications.
-The AA Page must include the appropriate sianature and date.
+The AA Page must include a valid signature on file with Cal OFS and the date.

 Subrecipient Grants Management Assessment